factorhouse/helm-charts/README.md

 # Usage

-Please refer to each individual products README for instructions on how to get up and running.
+Please refer to each individual charts README for instructions on how to get up and running.

-For a quick reference, check out our [examples/](examples/) directory to see common configurations.
+For a quick reference, check out our [examples/](examples/) directory in this repository to see common configurations of our charts.

 # License